Omman

-Omman (عمان) (Note: Also romanized as ‘Ommān) is a village in Dargazin-e Sofla Rural District (Note: Formerly Darjazin-e Sofla Rural District) of the Central District of Dargazin County, Hamadan province, Iran.
+Omman (عمان) (Note: Also romanized as ‘Ommān) is a village in Dargazin-e Gharbi Rural District of the Central District in Dargazin County, Hamadan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,936 in 480 households, when it was in Darjazin-e Sofla Rural District (Note: Renamed Dargazin-e Sofla Rural District) of the former Qorveh-ye Darjazin District of Razan County.
+At the time of the 2006 National Census, the village's population was 1,936 in 480 households, when it was in Darjazin-e Sofla Rural District (Note: Renamed Dargazin-e Sofla Rural District) of the former Qorveh-ye Darjazin District in Razan County.
 The following census in 2011 counted 2,364 people in 671 households.
-The 2016 census measured the population of the village as 2,305 people in 710 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,305 people in 710 households, the most populous in its rural district.

-After the census, the district was separated from the county in the establishment of Dargazin County.
+In 2019, the district was separated from the county in the establishment of Dargazin County.
 The rural district was transferred to the new Central District and renamed Dargazin-e Sofla Rural District.
+Omman was transferred to Dargazin-e Gharbi Rural District created in same district.